Beqvez (fidanacogene elaparvovec-dzkt) for hemophilia

 What is Beqvez for hemophilia?

-Beqvez (fidanacogene elaparvovec-dzkt), previously known as SPK-9001 or PF-06838435, is a gene therapy approved in the U.S. to treat certain adults with moderate to severe hemophilia B. It’s designed to prevent bleeding episodes in patients with this disease type, which accounts for about 15% to 20% of all hemophilia cases in the U.S.
+Beqvez (fidanacogene elaparvovec-dzkt), previously known as SPK-9001 or PF-06838435, was a gene therapy approved in the U.S. to treat certain adults with moderate to severe hemophilia B. It was designed to prevent bleeding episodes in patients with this disease type, which accounts for about 15% to 20% of all hemophilia cases.

-The therapy also is approved in Canada and Europe to treat severe and moderately severe hemophilia B in adults.
-In Europe, the therapy will be available under the brand name Durveqtix.
+The therapy also was approved in Canada and Europe to treat severe and moderately severe hemophilia B in adults.
+In Europe, it was being marketed under the brand name Durveqtix.

-The one-time therapy, given via an intravenous or into-the-vein infusion, is marketed by Pfizer.
-Roche subsidiary Spark Therapeutics had been codeveloping it, but transferred full responsibility to Pfizer in 2018.
+The one-time therapy, given via an intravenous, or into-the-vein, infusion, was marketed by Pfizer, which made the decision to halt its development and commercialization in February 2025 in large part due to the limited interest shown by patients and doctors on hemophilia gene therapies.
+Roche subsidiary Spark Therapeutics had been codeveloping the therapy, but transferred full responsibility to Pfizer in 2018.

 Therapy snapshot